How to Test Your App on Different macOS Versions

 Setting Up a Virtual Machine

-- Select the macOS version you want to install — VirtualBuddy will download the restore image for you
+3. Select the macOS version you want to install.
+VirtualBuddy will download the restore image for you

 You can create multiple VMs for different macOS versions to cover your supported range.

-VirtualBuddy supports shared folders between your Mac and the virtual machine.
-You can use this to quickly copy your .app bundle or .dmg into the VM for testing.
+If you don't need the full development environment, you can copy a built app into the VM instead.
+VirtualBuddy supports shared folders between your Mac and the virtual machine, so you can quickly move your .app bundle or .dmg into the VM for testing.

 Alternatively, you can drag and drop files directly into the VM window.